exercism/python/exercises/practice/wordy/.approaches/introduction.md

     return calculate(equation)
 ```

-Like previous approaches that substitute methods from `operator` for `lambdas` or list comprehensions for `loOPERATORS` that append to a `list` — `recursion` can be substituted for the `while-loop` that many solutions use to process a parsed word problem.
+Like previous approaches that substitute methods from `operator` for `lambda`s or list comprehensions for `loops` that append to a `list` — `recursion` can be substituted for the `while-loop` that many solutions use to process a parsed word problem.
 Depending on who is reading the code, `recursion` may or may not be easier to reason about.
 It may also be more (_or less!_) performant than using a `while-loop` or `functools.reduce` (_see below_), depending on how the various cleaning and error-checking actions are performed.

-The dictionary in this example could use functions from `operator`, `lambdas`, `dunder-methods`, or other strategies — as long as they can be applied in the `calculate()` function.
+The dictionary in this example could use functions from `operator`, `lambda`s, `dunder-methods`, or other strategies — as long as they can be applied in the `calculate()` function.

 For more details, take a look at the [Recursion for Iteration][approach-recursion] approach.